from

 The department of Maine-et-Loire is located

-in the Pays de Loire, justly referred to as the market garden of France.
+in the region of the Pays de Loire, and justly referred to as the market garden

-the Anjou pear, and the tasty Reine-Claude plum, the greengage
+Anjou, the Anjou pear, and the tasty Reine-Claude

-plum, which was brought to England from here in the early 19th Century by Sir
+the greengage plum, which was brought to England from here in the early 19th

-Thomas Gage.
-Also from here comes the much-appreciated Volaille de Loué, Label Rouge, red label, poultry.
+Century by Sir Thomas Gage.
+Also from here comes the much-appreciated Volaille de Loué, Label Rouge,

 Anjou